tundish/blathnaid/blathnaid/book/chapters.rst

 Two of them pushed through the crowd in advance of their captive.
 They carried him as far as the next street corner, threw him down, and beat him.

-But Jack wasn't too much hurt, nor did the Guards really try to arrest him.
+But Jack wasn’t too much hurt, nor did the Guards really try to arrest him.
-They assumed him to be one of Ingomer's spies, albeit now out of favour for having delivered bad news.
+They assumed him to be one of Ingomer’s spies, albeit now out of favour for having delivered bad news.

 Chase is on
 -----------